 Consider the following example of first-degree robbery: two men walk into a convenience store, armed with weapons.
 They threaten to shoot the cashier if he does not hand over all of the cash in the drawer and the safe.
 The two armed men do not have to shoot anyone; just the threat of harm is enough to constitute a robbery charge.

 If bodily injury is inflicted on another while the theft occurs or an individual creates fear of injury in another person during a theft, it is considered second-degree robbery.
 A sentence for second-degree robbery could result in up to ten years in prison in Pennsylvania.

 Taking another person’s property with any kind of force, at all, even if it is just the slightest amount, could result in a third-degree robbery charge.
 This offense carries a sentence of up to seven years in prison in Pennsylvania.
 Simply physically taking an object out of another person’s hands with the intention of stealing it can be considered third-degree robbery.

 As you are probably already aware, facing robbery charges is no walk in the park.
 You are going to want the best Philadelphia criminal defense attorney you can hire to battle the charges against you and fight for your rights.
-Call The Law Offices of Michael T. Van Der Veen today at (215) 515-6892 for a free case evaluation.
+Call van der Veen, O’Neill, Hartshorn, and Levin today at (215) 515-6892 for a free case evaluation.